jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ===

 So, that's where it all came from.
 Machiavelli taught regular people to stop hoping for a better life, and start making one.
 Hobbes/Locke taught us our government can be instruments for liberty.
 Rousseau said we, the people, could make up government if we empowered our better natures.
 Hegel taught us the difference between Protagonsits and Antagonists, Player Gods, and Extras.
 Galileo taught us to use tools to see the Truth.
 Darwin taught us life is nothing but the evolution of new tools.
 And Majic, he taught us that technology is an extension of life, that player gods can use to improve this world, once we believe in ourselves.
 Or he wasted far too much time writing to himself.
 Either way, it's confusing and fitting Faith made him keep going.

+I spent my 20's wondering what the next few pages of "A Student's Guide to Political Philosophy" were going to be.
+Even weireder, like Newton using his own eyes for lenses, I used myself as a proxy for life under the Life Star.
+A life of austerity, simplicity, childish honesty, and self induced hypersensity to all frontline pain so easily brushed aside by extras.
+I feel confident to say I now know the next few pages, because I wrote and lived it—although I'd never pay the price again.